Soccer

 N/A

-No athletic aid; academic and need-based only
+No athletic aid; strong academic packages

 NAIA